yanhuata/DS504CS586-S21/project4/README.md

         b.
 Performance comparing to your baselines (maybe different network structure) (5)
         c.
 Hyperparameter (learning rate, dropout, activation) (5)
     4. Conclusion (5)
+   * Bonus (5)
+     5 bonus points for the top 3 on the leader board.

 ## Project Guidelines